peterthehan/fergus/templates/README.txt

 Click the desired hero template and then click the "Raw" button.
 Copy-paste the text into your desired text editor and proceed.

-Please send me your data as an attached .txt file only after you fully complete a hero entry.
+Please send me an attached .txt file through private message only after you fully complete a hero entry.
 I will double-check the data before adding it to the database.

 I will make sure to credit all contributors, no matter how small the contribution.
 Let's Make Fergus Great Again!